bluuuk/interview-task/README.md

      - A `Map[string]int` can do the job with low programming complexity, because access is O(1) and filling it is O(n)
        - We can even hint `make` with $n$ to reduce the number of map resizes
      - Radix sort with 7 iterations will be O(n * 7)
-       - But should be very memory intensive, because we have to copy $10^7$ strings around in every bucket
+       - But should be very memory intensive
      - Counting sort will be O(n + 26^7) which does not look promising because of the possible huge input space

      $\implies$ https://www.youtube.com/watch?v=kVgy1GSDHG8

+My goal is to do most of the work in the main memory after loading in the tokens from a file.

 ### Database

-> I have never used Postgres, so I will give it a try
+> I have never used Postgres, so I will give it a try.
 The lib (PGX)[https://github.com/jackc/pgx] seems to be up to date & maintained, so I'll use it.

 #### Schema